 A bonus can be acquired through successful participation in the practice.
 If the grade of the written examination is between 4.0 and 1.3, the bonus improves the grade by one grade level (0.3 or 0.4).
 The exact criteria for awarding a bonus will be announced at the beginning of the course.

 The course is currently not offered.

-5.206 Course: Planning and Management of Industrial Plants [T-WIWI-102631]
+5.210 Course: Planning and Management of Industrial Plants [T-WIWI-102631]

-Part of: M-WIWI-101471 - Industrial Production II
+Organisation: KIT Department of Economics and Management Part of: M-WIWI-101471 - Industrial Production II